DunoCgame/HorizonFrontierJs/README.md

 ## Touch Button

-The activity creates an object that interacts with the rats to click on it.
+The function create an object that interacts with the mouse by clicking on it.

 >ButtonTouch(X,Y,W,H,R,Color,url)